UncaughtTypeError/What-The-Spec/README.md

 ## What The Spec
-**WIP:** definitions on proposal stages for CSS, HTML & Javascript specifications
+Definitions on proposal stages for CSS, HTML & Javascript specifications

 ### Built with:
 - React